OPLSS/videography/README.md

 If the camera records in MPEG-4 format, it _may_ stop recording after 30 minutes.
 As such, each session will consume at least two and usually three files.

-## A/V Manager and Assistant
+## A/V lead and Assistant

-Jim should designate a primary audio-visual manager and an assistant.
-The primary manager will be responsible for all aspects of operating and maintaining the A/V equipment.
+Jim should designate a primary audio-visual lead and an assistant.
+The primary lead will be responsible for all aspects of operating and maintaining the A/V equipment.
 The assistant should be familiar with this document in order to record a session if the primary is unavailable.